Reporting income from JobKeeper payment

 You won’t be able to use the employment diary in your online account or the timesheet in the Express Plus Centrelink app to report your JobKeeper income.

 If your employer back pays you

-Some employers will back pay their employees JobKeeper income owed for the fortnights between 30 March and 26 April.
+Some employers will back pay their employees JobKeeper income for fortnights from 30 March.
+This is the date when JobKeeper started.

-If you get back pay from your employer, you need to report this against the fortnights your employer got JobKeeper payment for.
+If you get back pay from your employer, you need to report this.
+Report it against the fortnights your employer got JobKeeper payment for.

 If you get a payment from us and JobKeeper income covering the same period of time, you may end up with an overpayment.
 You will need to pay it back.
 If this happens, we’ll work with you to resolve it.